-There are different kinds of incentives which go above and beyond the costly cash bonuses and free lunches; there is another way.
+Different incentives go above and beyond the costly cash bonuses and free lunches; there is another way.
 Consider sharing equity instead!

 One in four UK-based SMEs now shares ownership with all or some of their employees for those very reasons.
 Not only that but levels of engagement, happiness, and productivity too.
 So, what better way to incentivise staff than with a slice of the action?

 In this article, we are going to talk about how a share option scheme is an incentive that really does incentivise staff – Equity is a powerful incentive.